Skip to main content

 9:30 AM - 9:50 AM (20 mins)

-Sara Hall Acting Executive Director - CODE PA, Commonwealth Office of Digital Experience
+Sara Hall Executive Director - CODE PA, Office of Digital Experience, Commonwealth of Pennsylvania

 Human-centered service design isn’t a trend — it’s now essential to how governments deliver value.
 Pennsylvania is leading the way through CodePA, a first-of-its-kind digital initiative focused on simplifying access, improving usability, and embedding equity into every layer of service delivery.
 This session will highlight how Pennsylvania is transforming end-to-end experiences by redesigning systems from the user’s perspective — not the government’s.